Slymeball/figura-faq/README.md

 > ⚠️ **Warning:**
 > Pings (and most other backend functions) do not exist yet.
 When they do, check back here.

+## Where can I find documentation for the rewrite?

+There are three ways to get documentation for the rewrite, all displaying the same content.

+### In-Game

+Using the `/figura docs` command, you can look up any function and API.
+Try it out in game!

+### Using LightLoop

+Using the `/docs` command supplied by the discord bot LightLoop, you can look up any function or API in Figura.
+Make sure to use the [#bot-junk](https://discord.com/channels/805969743466332191/824741434078396468) channel for your commands, though!

+### Using FIGS!!

+[FIGS!!](https://applejuiceyy.github.io/figs) is a GitHub page created by the member [applejuice](https://github.com/applejuiceyy) that pulls documentation straight from the game and is the most user-friendly out of the list.
+To access it, go to <https://applejuiceyy.github.io/figs>.

+> ⚠️ **Warning:**
+> FIGS!! is an unofficial online documentation using official documentation from the in-game `/figura docs` command.